Durant, Irving carry Nets in opener after Harden hurt - WTMJ

 AP Basketball Writer

-Harden didn’t even make it through a minute before leaving with a right hamstring injury, an injury that forced him to miss two losses to the Bucks in May.
+Harden’s injury is the same one that forced him to miss two losses to the Bucks in May.

 But the Nets beat Milwaukee when it mattered most without him, getting 19 points from Joe Harris and 18 points and 14 rebounds from Blake Griffin.